SPARC-FAIR-Codeathon/sparc-spy/README.md

 The SPARC Portal offers a user-friendly interface to access and share resources from the SPARC community.
 It features well-curated, high-impact data, SPARC projects, and computational simulations, all available under the “[Find Data](https://sparc.science/data?type=dataset)” section.
 ## The problem
-TODO
 There is no single visualisation tool O<sup>2</sup>S<sup>2</sup>PARC that can produce VTK visualisations from data scaffolds.

-This limits the ability of
+This limits the FAIRness of published data to researchers by:
+   - Creating a barrier to access results of published research (limits findability & accessibility).
+   - Requiring a specific platform (e.g. Windows) in order to run (limits accessibility & interoperability).
    -
+   -

 ## Our solution: spark-imp
 We have developed a python module called the SPARC Python Imager (sparc-imp) that enhancess the FAIRness of SPARC data by:
 - **F**indability
-  - Visualising data and metadata within SDS datasets
+  - Visualising data and metadata within SDS datasets.
 - **A**ccessibility
-  - Accessing visualisations of curated SDS datasets and their metadata (using the Pennsieve API)
+  - Accessing visualisations of curated SDS datasets and their metadata (using the Pennsieve API).
-  - Accessing metadata of visualisations
+  - Allowing a universally implementable visualisation.
 - **I**nteroperability
   - Visualisations are achieved within a portable framework that ensures reproducibility.
 - **R**eusability